BergerLab/c_cablastp/README.md

 Current progress:  Can compress and decompress two same-direction matches, two reverse-complement matches, one same-direction match and one reverse-complement match, and two matches that are at least one chunk apart.
-On real test data, can currently compress and decompress six Brucella sequences.
+On real test data, can currently compress and decompress nine Brucella sequences.